Truong-coder/BlogPost/README.md

 ### 📲 Can I try the app?

 Yes!
-Simply follow instructions below to download the Expo app and scan the QR code below:
+Simply follow instructions below to download the Expo app and scan the QR code:

 Step 1: Download the Expo App on Google play or App store